 Come join us at the BEST WESTERN PLUS High Sierra Hotel where you'll experience luxury amidst the breathtaking beauty of California's Sierra Nevada mountain range.

 With our knowledgeable and friendly staff ready to greet your arrival, you will enjoy our 100% non-smoking facility nestled in the middle of town with easy access to restaurants, shops and the Mammoth Mountain Ski Area.
-Our newly renovated hotel has beautiful guest rooms, an indoor pool and hot tub, exercise room, business center, game room and our very own Cafe 203 complete with evening lounge.
+Our newly renovated hotel has beautiful guest rooms, an indoor pool and hot tub, exercise room, business center, game room.
 From our standard rooms with a king or two queen beds, to our suites with kitchenettes or hot tubs, we have a variety of accommodations to satisfy any desire.
-We even have a `honeymoon’ suite for that romantic getaway or kid’s suites complete with a set of bunk beds for the youngsters.
-All of our rooms come standard with a 37-inch flat screen TV, free wireless Internet, a work desk and daily housekeeping.
-Whether you are here for work or play, our complimentary hot buffet breakfast will prepare you for your day.
+We even have a honeymoon suite for that romantic getaway or kid’s suites complete with a set of bunk beds for the youngsters.
+All of our rooms come standard with a 37-42 inch flat screen TV, free wireless Internet, a work desk and daily housekeeping.
+Whether you are here for work or play, our delicious complimentary hot breakfast will prepare you for your day.
 Once you check in, we don't allow early departures.
 Contact the hotel for details.